- Plant Manager Overview

 2. Placed and Unplaced Checkboxes: Check Placed to sort your plant palette with plants you have placed in your drawing at the top of the list, plus a Refresh button to refresh the placed and unplaced status of your plants.
 Click Unplaced to sort your plant palette with plants you have not placed in your drawing at the top of the list.
 More information

-3. Plants you have added to the project will be displayed in this large central pane.
-Note: If you have not yet added a plant to the current project, this pane will be blank.
+3. Plants you've added to the project will be displayed in this large central pane.
+Note: If you haven't added a plant to the current project, this pane will be blank.

 4. The Plant Action buttons:

 - New: Add a plant to your project from our plant database.

 - Edit: Select a plant in the list, then click this button to edit the selected plant's information in the project data.
 The type of information you can edit includes Plant Name, Plant Code, Remarks, Rootball/Plant Size, Symbol type and size, and the Detail that applies to this plant.

 - Delete: Remove the selected plant from the project.